Lionsberg/lionsberg-wiki/Day 2 - The Story of Lionsberg - Weaving and Articulating a Meta Narrative Big Enough to Unite Us All.md

 As we proceed in our thread on Story, remember that we are not just individuals navigating our own personal narratives, but co-creators of a larger, collective narrative.
 The one we are presently co-creating is called The Story of Lionsberg.

 In a sense it is a myth... but it might also be or become True.
-Whether it is True depends on what we mean by True, and our conscious choices, words, and actions co-creators.
+Whether it is True depends on what we mean by True, and our conscious choices, words, and actions as co-creators.

 Today, we'll focus on the articulation and understanding of this collective narrative, and explore how it's expansive enough to unite us all in our shared pursuit of [[The Goal]], regardless of our backgrounds and individual stories.